kjswartz/Hockey_League_App/HockeyLeagueAppPlan.md

 3. publisherAdmin should be able to update/edit team names/status
 4. setup admin routes

+### Setup about page
+1. create an about page detailing app and myself
+2. about view

 ## Data / Models
 1 Leagues (has_many teams)